NikhilJha42/Infrastructure_as_code/documentation/hybrid.md

   import_playbook: run_app.yml
 ```

-Use the command `sudo ansible-playbook run_playbooks.yml --ask-vault-pass` to run the above playbook.
-Ensure you have the below playbooks as well in your /etc/ansible directory.
+Use the command `sudo ansible-playbook run_playbooks.yml --ask-vault-pass` to run the above playbook, but only once you have written the playbooks that it imports:

 ## set_up_db.yml